daviskregers/notes/AWS/EC2/Security Group/Security Groups Deep Dive.md

     ![](../../../images/2019-11-22-11-39-26.png)

 - Can be attached to multiple instances
-- Locked down to a region / VPC combination
+- Locked down to a [[AWS Region]] / [[VPC]] combination
-- Does live "outside" the EC2 - if traffic is blocked the EC2 instance won't see it.
+- Does live "outside" the [[AWS EC2]] - if traffic is blocked the EC2 instance won't see it.
-- It's a good to maintain one separate security group for ssh access
+- It's a good to maintain one separate [[security group]] for ssh access
-- If your application is not accessable (timeout) then it's a security group issue
+- If your application is not accessible (timeout) then it's a security group issue
-- If your application gives a "connection refused"'error, then it's an application error or it's not launched
+- If your application gives a "[[connection refused]]"'error, then it's an application error or it's not launched
-- All inbound traffic is blocked by default
+- All [[inbound traffic]] is blocked by default
-- All outbound is authorised by default
+- All [[outbound traffic]] is authorised by default

 ## Referencing other security groups